 One of the most significant and fundamental issues we saw prevalent and preventing the launch of a successful life is the lack of educational opportunities for young students from grades K-12.
 Many schools across the U.S. lack the resources and what is now, considering COVID-19’s effects, requisites in the teachings of even the standard curriculum.
 Often students are not surrounded or exposed to the outside world where technology is developing rapidly.
 Without that exposure in this developmental stage, it can cause them to stay stagnant and incurious, lacking the fire to pursue more than they can imagine.

 The United States is underfunding its K-12 public schools by nearly $150 billion annually, [disserving] more than 30 million school children of the resources they need to succeed in the classroom.

-Our mission is to build foundations for underserved schools and students with the tools to hone creative and technical skills and evolve with the times.
-That not only includes the necessities like tablets and computers, a standard for a number of privileged schools, but advanced technology to explore the various fields under the STEAM division.
+The Building Excellence Foundation’s mission is to build foundations for underserved schools and students with the tools to hone creative and technical skills and evolve.
+That includes necessities like tablets and computers, a standard for several privileged schools, but advanced technology to explore the various fields under the STEAM division.
 We believe inventiveness and knowledge of natural world practices tailored with the right tools and guidance is the quintessential formula to inspire the next great generation of innovators.
 Introducing students to new experiences and encouraging innovation can lead them to be the next Pixar Animators, NASA Engineers, Gameplay Designers, Food Chemists, Astronomers, Archeologists, Botanists, and endlessly more.

 Our core values